 Holistic Therapy

 Holistic therapy integrates physical, emotional, and spiritual elements, aiming for comprehensive healing.
 Results vary, but benefits may become apparent within weeks.
-It targets various facets, including mental health through counseling, physical well-being via nutrition and exercise, and spiritual growth through mindfulness practices.
+It targets various facets, including mental health through counselling, physical well-being via nutrition and exercise, and spiritual growth through mindfulness practices.
 Holistic therapy fosters self-awareness, addressing the root causes of addiction.
 Mind-body techniques like yoga and meditation promote emotional regulation.
-Nutrition focuses on replenishing the body, aiding recovery.
+Nutrition focuses on replenishing the body aiding recovery.
+Provides a well-rounded approach to drug abuse management by focusing on physical, emotional, and spiritual healing.

 Talk Therapy